 Art films about which I am excited, or for which I have loyalties to the director – POLL CLOSED 19 JANUARY 2021

 It’s obvious as hell how this one is going to play out: you all care about the narrative films way more than the documentaries, the exact opposite of what I’m most interested in, and this is the reason why a poll was worth doing.
-The order is pretty well locked, though, so I’m killing the poll: Beanpole, Joan of Arc, Mr. Jones, in no particular order, then Kajillionaire, Young Ahmed, The Truth, Liberté, A White, White Day, The Roads Not Taken, Vitalina Varela, The Cordillera of Dreams, Graves Without a Name, and Sunless Shadows, probably in exactly that order.
-When this list is cleared out, you can start watching for my year-in-review blog post.
+The order is pretty well locked, though, so I’ve killed the poll: Kajillionaire, Young Ahmed, The Truth, Liberté, A White, White Day, The Roads Not Taken, Vitalina Varela, The Cordillera of Dreams, Graves Without a Name, and Sunless Shadows, probably in exactly that order.
+When this list is cleared out, you can start watching for my much delayed year-in-review blog post.

 Smaller films that look interesting to me for this or that reason

 Coming next, in no particular order: The Jesus Rolls and Wendy, and after those Tesla.
-Beyond that, I’m probably just going to pluck films out one at a time, until I get to VFW or grow bored, whichever comes second.
+Beyond that, I’m probably just going to pluck films out one at a time, until I get to VFW or grow bored.

-It’s very obvious that there is a population of films people are curious about, and a population of films people aren’t so much, and so these are the films that are coming up for sure, in pretty much this order: The One and Only Ivan, Happiest Season, Howard, Horse Girl, The Last Days of American Crime, Radiocative, The Willoughbys, Project Power.
-That might also be the end of this poll, but if anything starts to really jump up in the rankings (or if Pieces of a Woman and/or The Life Ahead get Oscar nominations), I might revisit that decision.
+It’s very obvious that there is a population of films people are curious about, and a population of films people aren’t so much, and so these are the films that are coming up for sure, in pretty much this order: Happiest Season, Howard, Horse Girl, The Last Days of American Crime, Radiocative, The Willoughbys, Project Power.
+That might also be the end of this poll, but if anything starts to really jump up in the rankings, I might revisit that decision.